filipvabrousek/JS-Algorithms/1 - Think.md

 	/*----------------------------------------------- NEURON LAYER ---------------------------------------------------
-	(density of neurons per hidden layer, number of inputs,) use "N" class to push neuron into the "neurons" array layer */
+	(density of neurons per hidden layer, number of inputs,) use "N" class to push neuron into the "neurons" array layer, increase density */

 	class Layer {